vanHeemstraSystems/home-assistant-tp-link-kasa-smart/README.md

 Based on "Can I change the hostname on my HS100 / HS110 devices?" at https://community.tp-link.com/en/smart-home/forum/topic/268318

+Based on "How do I log into the web-based Utility (Management Page) of TP-Link wireless router?" at https://www.tp-link.com/us/support/faq/87/

 ## 100 - Introduction

 See [README.md](./100/README.md)